Soulja Boy: 2011–2018: Mixtapes, EPs, independent albums, and Loyalty

-In 2016, Way released his fifth and sixth digital albums in addition to numerous mixtapes, singles and videos.
-On January 14, Way released a single titled "Drop The Top" and on January 24 he premiered its music video.
-On January 24, Way released a standalone single titled "Stephen Curry" after the NBA basketball player, and on February 6, Way also had a music video for the song.
-On February 10, Way released another mixtape titled Finesse EP.
-On February 14, Way released a mixtape titled King Soulja 5, the fifth installment to his King Soulja mixtape/album series.
-On March 15, through his independent label, Way released his fifth digital album, Stacks On Deck, featuring appearances from Agoff, King Reefa, Lil Yachty and Rich The Kid.
-On May 12, Way released a single titled "Day One".
-On June 9, through his label Stacks on Deck Entertainment, Way released his sixth digital album, Better Late Than Never, featuring appearances from Lil Twist and Lil Yachty.
-On July 23, Way released a single titled "Rockstar".
-On July 31, Way released the mixtape Rockstar, self-titled after his newly released single.
-On August 23, Way released the sequel mixtape S. Beezy 2.
-On September 14, Way released a single titled "Max Payne".
-On September 24, Way released a single titled "Hit Them Folks".
-On September 26, Way released a single titled "I'm Up Now" featuring Chief Keef.
-On September 29, Way released the mixtape King Soulja 6, the sixth installment to his King Soulja mixtape/album series.
-On October 25, 2016, Way and Bow Wow released a joint retail mixtape titled Ignorant Shit.
+In 2016, Way released his fifth and sixth digital albums and various mixtapes, singles and videos.
+On January 14, he released the single "Drop The Top"; on January 24, he premiered its video.
+On January 24, he released the standalone single "Stephen Curry", named for the NBA player, and on February 6, he released a video for the song.
+On February 10, he released another mixtape, Finesse EP.
+On February 14, he released the mixtape King Soulja 5, the fifth installment in his King Soulja mixtape/album series.
+On March 15, through his independent label, he released his fifth digital album, Stacks On Deck, featuring Agoff, King Reefa, Lil Yachty and Rich The Kid.
+On May 12, he released the single "Day One".
+On June 9, through his label Stacks on Deck Entertainment, he released his sixth digital album, Better Late Than Never, featuring Lil Twist and Lil Yachty.
+On July 23, he released the single "Rockstar".
+On July 31, he released the mixtape Rockstar.
+On August 23, he released the sequel mixtape S. Beezy 2.
+On September 14, he released the single "Max Payne".
+On September 24, he released the single "Hit Them Folks".
+On September 26, he released the single "I'm Up Now" featuring Chief Keef.
+On September 29, he released the mixtape King Soulja 6, the sixth installment in his King Soulja mixtape/album series.
+On October 25, 2016, Way and Bow Wow released a joint retail mixtape, Ignorant Shit.